c1au6i0/covid19influenza/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# COVID-19 and influenza vaccination coverage
+# COVID-19 and Influenza Vaccination

 This repository contains the scripts used to analyzed the data reported in the paper: